-Sales outsourcing companies’ mission is to best at sales to attract more clients.
+Sales outsourcing companies’ mission is to be the best at sales to attract more clients.
 Therefore, they leverage the latest technology to gain more insight into their prospects and be more effective at what they do.

 Moreover, business development representatives often use social selling to gain advantage over their competitors.
-The multi-channel approach in B2B sales includes contacting prospects over LinkedIn, Xing and other networks, which increases chances of getting prospects’ attention and setting a business meeting.
+The multi-channel approach in B2B sales includes contacting prospects over LinkedIn, Xing and other networks, which increases the chances of getting prospects’ attention and setting a business meeting.

 Reporting and accountability

 Sales outsourcing companies have to measure their output to demonstrate their effectiveness.
-Therefore, you will receive detailed reporting from your sales outsourcing partners on regular basis.
-This also adds to their accountability and gives you insight into work they performed for you.
+Therefore, you will receive detailed reporting from your sales outsourcing partners on a regular basis.
+This also adds to their accountability and gives you insight into the work they performed for you.

 Most companies’ main reason for outsourcing is cutting costs.
 It is no different with sales outsourcing.
 Apart from recruiting and training costs, there are other costs that companies cut by outsourcing: infrastructure, technology, maintenance and more.